rparnas/ry-docs/retro-software-compatibility.md

 *Operating Systems* (*OS*) are one level above hardware.
 They manage the system and provide services to programs so that program developers don't have to reinvent the wheel for common things.
 Developers want to be able to say "draw the letter X" not "start at the top-left corner of the monitor and draw a white line at such and such angle..."
 Operating systems include **Linux**, **macOS**, and **Windows**.

 *API*s (*Application Programming Interfaces*) are how services are provided to programs.
 Some are part of the OS while others are distributed separately.
-OS services tend to be generic things needed by many programs whereas seperate APIs may provide specific things like 3D graphics.
+OS services tend to be generic things needed by many programs whereas separate APIs may provide specific things like 3D graphics.
 Examples of 3D graphics APIs include **DirectX**, **Metal**, and **Vulkan**.

 Packages that provide large APIs, or bundles of related APIs, are sometimes referred to as software *libraries*.
 Game engines, such as **Unreal** and **Unity**, bundle multiple libraries and specialized APIs specific to game development.
 Technically, these packages are more than *just* APIs, but APIs are how programs talk to them.